-Storage Bin 3 is used for extra parts to compete in the AMC competition.
+Storage Bin 3 will is used for extra parts to explore more advanced building concepts.

 V5 Workcell Kit Storage - Bin 1: STEM Labs Hardware

 Storage Bin 1 contains the hardware to build the V5 Workcell used in the Workcell STEM Labs.
-To view the breakdown of where each piece should be organized in Storage Bin 1, view this article from the Knowledge Base.
+To view the breakdown of where each piece should be organized in Storage Bin 1, view this article from the VEX Library.